Updated: Jan 19

 Testing for text boxes must involve negative testing that indicates that the field behaves correctly when the user inserts invalid characters.

-In most cases, the “Save” button should be grayed out if the user does not yet insert syntax to the text box field.
+The “Save” button should be grayed out in most cases if the user does not yet insert syntax to the text box field.